cathay4t/blog/content/posts/nmstate_persistent_network.md

 ---
-title: "Nmstate: Convert temporary iproute network configuration to persistent"
+title: "Nmstate: Convert temporary iproute network configuration to persist"
 date: 2021-06-10T16:20:06+08:00
 ---

 The network configuration done by [iproute][iproute_url] will be removed after reboot.
-People are using they own scripts or service to persistent their network configurations.
+People are using they own scripts or service to persist their network configurations.

-Starting version 1.0, [Nmstate][nmstate_url] supports converting network created by iproute to persistent with the help of [Nispor][nispor_url] and [NetworkManager][nm_url]:
+Starting version 1.0, [Nmstate][nmstate_url] supports converting network configuration created by iproute to persist with the help of [Nispor][nispor_url] and [NetworkManager][nm_url]:
  * Nispor query current network configurations from kernel.
  * Nmstate instruct NetworkManager to save the network configure in persistent way.

-Only single command required:
+Only a single command required:

 ```bash
 sudo nmstatectl show | sudo nmstatectl apply -
 ```

-Please been noted: bond in "active_backup" mode with `fail_over_mac=active` option does not allow MAC address been set explicitly, you need to remove it manually before asking nmstate to apply it:
+Please note: bond in "active_backup" mode with `fail_over_mac=active` option does not allow MAC address been set explicitly, you need to remove it manually before asking nmstate to apply it: